-Digital transformation could also mean resistance to change from the people and departments who are used in certain ways to handle their touchpoints.
+Digital transformation can come hand in hand with resistance to change from the people and departments that are used to certain ways to handle their touchpoints.

-Concerns over the change of roles & KPIs and the doubts on the transformation programs might run into problems, as digital transformation cuts into the traditional approaches.
-Defining the ownership and discovering ways to measure the ROIs become new tasks.
+Concerns over the change of roles & KPIs and the doubts about the problems transformation programs might run into come as digital transformation cuts into traditional approaches.
+Defining ownership and discovering ways to measure the ROIs has become the new task.
 Leaders must address these challenges and break the status quo.

-The mindset of not changing or questioning the change unless there is a crisis can be dangerous in the context of effective digital transformation.
-People tend to realize the fast-changing market environment, once it gets too late.
-So again, it all comes down to how the leaders communicate with good reasoning and paint the transformation as the future vision.
+The mindset of not changing or not questioning change unless there is a crisis, can be dangerous in the context of effective digital transformation.
+People tend to realize the fast-changing market environment once it gets too late.
+So again, it all comes down to how leaders communicate using good reasoning and paint transformation as the vision of the future.

 1.6.
 Budget constraints

-As Retailers set themselves to modernize with the digital transformation, it puts a strain on the budgets.
-Moreover, this will be an ongoing process, and costs always recur.
+As Retailers set themselves up for modernization with digital transformation, it puts a strain on budgets.
+This will be an ongoing process, and costs always recur.

-To roll out the plans effectively, the initiatives from the management must be transformational enough.
-Not just in terms of ideas but also with budgets.
-For many retail companies, digital transformation will just end with a mobile app or website.
-To create uncompromised customer experiences and to reap the benefits of digital transformation, retailers should look for a comprehensive implementation that features AI-powered bots, AR/VR options, headless commerce, mobile POS, interactive kiosks, etc. Hence proper planning and allocation of budgets become vital.
+To roll out the plans effectively, the initiatives from the management must be transformational enough, not just in terms of ideas but also with budgets.
+For many retail companies, digital transformation ends with a mobile app or website.
+To create un-compromised customer experiences and to reap the benefits of digital transformation, retailers should look at a comprehensive implementation that features AI-powered bots, AR/VR options, headless commerce, mobile POS, interactive kiosks, etc. Proper planning and allocation of budgets become vital.

 1.7.
 Technology & expertise matters

-However, in today’s market where numerous development teams and companies are competing to stand out.
-Yet, it could be a struggle for retailers to find themselves the right partner who can co-establish decent digital experiences for customers, as well as ensure smooth operations for business.
+In today’s market, numerous development teams and companies are competing to stand out.
+Yet, it can be a struggle for retailers to find themselves the right partner who can co-establish decent digital experiences for their customers, as well as ensure smooth operations for the business.

-Therefore, it is of the utmost importance that retailers team up with compatible, expert developers to take on the chosen technologies for getting benefit in the long run.
+Therefore, it is of the utmost importance that retailers team up with compatible expert developers to reap the long run benefits of the chosen technologies.

 A majority of people are familiar with simple technology and digital platforms such as social media and mobile shopping apps, but that doesn’t mean they are capable of digitizing all aspects of their businesses with ease.
 Digital transformation requires a mixed skill set that those with little to no expertise can’t properly handle.

-The complexity lies in the overwhelming number of details, steps, and processes when going full digital, as well as keeping things unified across various channels while constantly updating the resources as technologies are ever-changing.
+The complexity lies in the overwhelming number of details, steps, and processes required when going full digital, as well as keeping things unified across various channels while constantly updating the resources with the ever-changing technologies.

-Oftentimes, retailers rely on outsourcing to develop efficient digital systems in a short amount of time while still being professional.
+Oftentimes, retailers rely on outsourcing to develop efficient digital systems in a short amount of time while remaining professional.

 1.9.
 Security management

-The need to quickly upgrade and expand digital infrastructures comes with great concerns on cybersecurity.
-Particularly for the retail industry which essentially involves selling and buying and every single transaction, will expose the platform to risks of information getting stolen.
-This would be a huge setback for retailers who are putting efforts into creating a safe and secured service for customers to facilitate easy management for the business.
+The need to quickly upgrade and expand digital infrastructures comes with great concerns of cybersecurity.
+Particularly for the retail industry, which involves selling and buying in every single transaction, the platforms are exposed to risks of information getting stolen.
+This would be a huge setback for retailers who are putting effort into creating a safe and secured service made to facilitate easy management of their business.